RovenaKalaj/Case_Study/README.md

 Their business is operating on a straightforward strategy: “Delight Customers”.
 _Mission and Vision_
 Lemonade is a formally recognized public benefit corporation with the goal of 'making insurance simple again.'
 Conversely,  its bigger goal is "turning insurance from a necessary evil into a societal good."
-They also aimed to develop into a round-the-clock insurance provider that thrills clients rather than annoys them.
+They also aimed to develop into a round-the-clock insurance provider that thrills clients rather than annoys them

 ## Business Activities

 *Renters and Homeowners Insurance:*

 Lemonade provides renters' and homeowners' insurance, which protects clients in case of an accident or damage to another person or their property.
 It also offers personal liability insurance, which guards clients in case of stolen or damaged property.
 Customers can purchase additional coverage to safeguard their jewels, fine art, and other personal property from accidental loss, damage, and theft around the world.

 *Pet Insurance:*

 Lemonade provides pet insurance that includes coverage for illnesses, accidents, medications, treatments, and diagnostics.
 With such a provision, Lemonade is becoming a more popular and well-liked insurer among millennials who value their pets.

 *Car Insurance:*

 While it's typical auto insurance with a few more features, Lemonade's auto insurance is unique in other ways.
 For each additional Lemonade Car customer, Lemonade will plant trees based on the driver's mileage to offset carbon emissions.

 *Life insurance:*

 Lemonade offers life insurance without a physical or lab test for people between the ages of 18 and 60.
 With Lemonade term life insurance, policyholders pay a fixed annual premium for the term of the policy.

 _Lemonade has extremely affordable starting rates for all of its insurance products.
 The price for each type of policy_